Power-law Solutions from Heterotic Strings: Discussion

 Before we close this paper let us make a few brief comments about possible extensions.
-We haven't explored the full $\a'$ corrected potential for the generalized half-flat manifold due to its extremely complicated nature.
-It would a next step to explore the full potential to see if we can obtain accelerating solutions and more ekpyrotic solutions.
+We haven't explored the full $\a'$ corrected potential for the generalized half-flat manifold due to its complicated nature.
+The next step would be to explore the full potential to see if one can obtain accelerating solutions or ekpyrotic solutions.
 Another obvious extension of this work would be to consider more realistic half-flat and generalized half-flat manifolds which have more than one moduli in either the complex structure or the K\"ahler structure sectors or both.
 The structure of the potential would be much more complicated and it might give rise to an interesting dynamics that may include different cosmological phases.
 Another ingredient that one may consider are instanton corrections to the potential coming from world-sheet instantons.
 Next, since we want to make connection between cosmology and particle physics, as should be natural in the heterotic setting, one should consider the dynamics of the $\mr{E}_6$ matter field as well.